singer-yang/singer-yang.github.io/_pages/about.md

 About Me
 ------
-I am a computer science MS/PhD student (Sep 2020 - ) in [VCC (Visual Computing Center)](https://cemse.kaust.edu.sa/vcc) at [KAUST](https://www.kaust.edu.sa/en), KSA, supervised by [Prof. Wolfgang Heidrich](https://vccimaging.org/People/heidriw/).
-My research interests include deep learning and co-design of optics and algorithms.
-Prior to this, I obtained my Bachelor degree on physics and computer science at [USTC](https://en.ustc.edu.cn/), China.
-And my previous research experience is mainly on quantum optics and wireless communication.
+I am a computer science MS/PhD student (Sep 2020 - ) in [Visual Computing Center (VCC)](https://cemse.kaust.edu.sa/vcc) at [King Abdullah University of Science and Technology (KAUST)](https://www.kaust.edu.sa/en), supervised by Prof. [Wolfgang Heidrich](https://vccimaging.org/People/heidriw/).
+My research interests include differentiable rendering and differentiable lens design.
+Prior to this, I obtained my Bachelor degree on physics and computer science at [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).
+And my previous research experience lies on quantum optics and wireless communication.

-In my free time, I am a photographer(see my photos on [instagram](https://instagram.com/singeryang.cn)), and marathon runner(personal record: half-marathon - 79mins, marathon - 3h01min).
-I also like travelling and basketball.
+In my free time, I like photograph(see my photos on [instagram](https://instagram.com/singeryang.cn)), backetball and travelling.
+I was a marathon runner(personal record: half-marathon - 79mins, marathon - 3h01min) and a hiker(more than 10 mountain/routes) in the past.

 News
 ------

 Publications
 ------
+Coming sooner. :-)

 For more info
 ------